 Each of our boys has responsibilities to carry out on a daily basis.
 They both must make their beds, take care of getting dirty clothes in the laundry, clean off their place mats after each meal and pick up toys.
 Beyond this, we really don't have a set list of jobs for them.
 That is about to change...

 My husband and I are putting together a list of chores that we feel they are ready to tackle.
 This has brought about some feelings of resistance on my part.
 I am a bit of a clean freak.
 Since we started homeschooling, I have eased up a bit in my cleaning fanaticism .
-(I no longer have a schedule for my house cleaning, including when to clean out cupboards and closets.)
+I no longer have a schedule for my house cleaning, which used to include things like when to clean out cupboards and closets.
 Allowing the boys to clean the house will mean it might not always meet my standards.
 It is going to take work on my part to teach them how to do it right.
 In the beginning it will add more work to my days.
 But I know it's the right thing to do.
 I want their future wives to be happy women!